PikaChu030/Projects/README.md

 11. Quine–McCluskey algorithm (software) - C++:
 - Data Structure
 - Logic Circuit
-- Deep Learning (DL)
-9. (other projects will be added continuously...)
+12. (other projects will be added continuously...)